EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

 This element groups one or more fields and displays them in a separate tab.
 You can combine it with the other elements (tabs can contain groups, but no the other way around) to create clean interfaces when forms contains lots of fields.
+They are defined with elements of type ``tab``:

 .. code-block:: yaml